department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/session-notes/session-notes.md

 MSA 1: Improved when the system is functioning adequately.<br>
 MSA 2: If the Veteran comes in right before their appointment the wait is longer because they have learn how to do e-check-in which is a new process for them.<br>
 MSA 3: It has increased older veteran’s frustration.
 Younger veterans have fewer complaints.<br>
 MSA 4: Some vets turn around and go home and don’t even try and won’t check in with the MSA.
-When they have a chance to help the veteran, he is already gone.
+When they have a chance to help the veteran, he is already gone.<br>
+MSA 5: n/a

 **Overall, what do you like about the check-in?**

 MSA 1: n/a<br>
 MSA 2: Teaches non-tech savvy.
 Everyone is equal and can do it.<br>
-MSA 3: Pre-check is already completed by the veteran.
+MSA 3: Pre-check is already completed by the veteran.<br>
+MSA 4: n/a<br>
+MSA 5: n/a

 **What do you dislike about it?**

 MSA 1: n/a<br>
 MSA 2: Nothing.<br>
 MSA 3: Vets don’t want to learn something new.<br>
 MSA 4: e-check-in should not be in the eye clinic.
-The veteran is coming there because they can’t see.
+The veteran is coming there because they can’t see.<br>
+MSA 5: n/a

 **What would you change about it?**